 What is Hardboard Used For?

-Because of its high density and thin make-up, hardboard is mostly used for heavy-duty residential and commercial construction projects.
+Because of its high density and thin make-up, hardboard is mainly used for heavy-duty residential and commercial construction projects.

 Its common uses include cabinets, wall panels, sheeting, shelving, and furniture for corporate spaces, like hotel receptions, office spaces, and theatre seating areas.

-Tempered hardboard can be used externally, but, when untreated, hardboard should not be used externally for sheathing, shed building, or outdoor flooring.
+Tempered hardboard can be used externally, but when untreated, it should not be used for sheathing, shed building, or outdoor flooring.
 Most laminate flooring is also constructed using hardboard or HDF.

 Which is Better Plywood or Hardboard?